splunk/splunk-connect-for-syslog/docs/CONTRIBUTING.md

 ##Setup Development Environment

-For a basic development environment docker and a bash shell is all you need.
+For a basic development environment docker and a bash shell is all that is required.
 For a more complete IDE experience see our wiki (Setup PyCharm)[https://github.com/splunk/splunk-connect-for-syslog/wiki/SC4S-Development-Setup-Using-PyCharm]

 ##Contribution Workflow

-SC4S is a community project so please consider contributing your efforts!
+SC4S is a community project so please consider contributing your efforts.
 For example, documentation can always use improvement.
-There's always code that can be clarified, functionality that can be extended, new data filters to develop.
-If you see something you think should be fixed or added, go for it.
+There's always code that can be clarified, functionality that can be extended, and new data filters to develop.
+If you see something you think should be fixed or added, go for it!

 #Feature Requests and Bug Reports